phyowailinn/shorturl-frontend/README.md

 ## Nice!

-Laravel short url is now set up on your homepage.
+NextJS short url frontend is now set up on your homepage.

 ## Credits
 - Created by [fiberno](https://github.com/phyowailinn)